-- Think about age, gender, cultural background, religious or spiritual needs and socio-economic circumstances of people with dementia and families when selecting colours.
+- When selecting colours, consider age, gender, cultural background, religious or spiritual needs, and socio-economic circumstances of people with dementia and families.

 - Create up to five colour swatches from which new residents and families can choose their preferred colour scheme for bedrooms, ideally including fabric, wallpaper and paint samples.

 - Think about staff preferences for colours in staff areas.

 - Select the colour of more expensive items, such as furniture and furnishings, before selecting paint, which is less costly and easier to change.